alexpevzner/sane-airscan/README.md

 Any **eSCL** capable scanner expected to work, but only few of them were actually tested.

-Sane-airscan was tested with the following scanners:
+Sane-airscan was tested and found to work with the following scanners:
-1. Kyocera ECOSYS M2040dn
-2. HP DeskJet 2540
+1. HP DeskJet 2540
+2. HP ENVY 4500
+3. Kyocera ECOSYS M2040dn
-3. TODO
+4. TODO

 If you have success with a scanner not included into this list, please let me know.